 Build a system.

-This may be my most valuable tip for keeping overwhelm away – build a system that works, and stick to it.
+This may be my most valuable tip for how to avoid being overwhelmed – build a system that works, and stick to it.
 Maybe you need to block off two days each week for doing deep work and getting creative, which means no calls or meetings on those days.
 Maybe you only want to check your email at 9:00 when you get started and 4:00 before you close up shop for the day.
 Maybe you want to invoice on the 15th and 30th each month.

 These are just suggestions, of course – but when you have a system in place, it’s much easier to keep tasks from piling up, overwhelming you, and keeping you from doing your best work.
 I would encourage you to create a system and write it down.
 Test it out for a while and see if it works for you!
 If something doesn’t shake out, you can always change it.
 Remember – you’re the boss.
 This is just a great way to lead yourself well.